opensearch-project/ml-commons/docs/tutorials/agent_framework/Chatbot_with_RAG.md

   }
 }
 ```
-From response, you can see `population_data_knowledge_base` doesn't return Seattle population, but agent learnt from history messages
+In the response, note that the `population_data_knowledge_base` doesn't return the population of Seattle.
+Instead, the agent learns the population of Seattle from historical messages:
-that Seattle population is "approximately 3,519,000 people, a 0.86% increase from 2022".
 ```
 {
   "inference_results": [